saptakds/Traffic-AI/README.md

 ## 🔍 The Problem

 Emergency vehicles like ambulances often lose critical time waiting in traffic.
-Traditional traffic signal systems are not equipped to detect such vehicles or dynamically reprioritize signal flow during emergencies — especially under peak congestion.
+Traditional traffic signal systems aren’t equipped to detect such vehicles or dynamically reprioritize flow during emergencies — especially in urban congestion.

 ---